USS Cape St. George: History

 In March 2007, Seaman Richard Mott slashed the throat of Seaman Jose Garcia from behind as the 18-year-old ate breakfast on the berthing barge nested aside the ship, while she was pierside at BAE Shipyards Norfolk, Virginia, for repairs.
 Garcia was seriously injured, but survived.
 On 7 November 2008, Mott was found guilty of attempted murder and was sentenced to 12 years in prison.

+USS Cape St. George arrives at her new homeport in San Diego, 30 July 2007.

 In July 2007, Cape St. George departed Norfolk in transit to her new homeport of San Diego, California as part of the realignment of naval forces following the 2006 Quadrennial Defense Review.

 On 17 October 2010, the aircraft carrier and Cape St. George arrived off the coast of Pakistan to support the coalition troop surge in landlocked Afghanistan.

 On 31 January 2011, Cape St. George responded to a distress call from a sinking Iranian dhow by dispatching a rescue team via a rigid-hulled inflatable boat.
 The rescue team attempted to repair the dhow's bilge pumps, but they were unable to stop the flooding.
 The Iranian fishermen were brought aboard Cape St. George, where they were examined by the medical staff before being transferred to an Iranian customs vessel.

 On 6–10 January 2012, accompanying carrier Abraham Lincoln, Cape St. George visited the Gulf of Thailand port of Laem Chabang.
 During the visit, Singapore-based Glenn Defense Marine Asia (GDMA) provided husbanding services, for which the Navy was billed a total of $884,000.
 In November 2013, federal prosecutors charged that the Navy had been overbilled more than $500,000.

 In October 2019 it was announced that Cape St. George would be shifting to Seattle, WA to complete a Depot Level Modernization Period at Vigor Marine's Harbor Island facility starting in December 2019.
 Cape St. George arrived in Seattle in August 2020.
 After the modernization was completed, Cape St. George was moved to its new home port of Naval Base San Diego on 22 April 2025.